Tencent warns of slower game launches after posting biggest ever profit drop | MarketScreener

 Tencent is faced with challenges from China's slowing economy, which may weigh on its income from consumers and advertisers, while new competitors such as popular video-sharing app Tik Tok also threaten to take away mobile traffic.

-The company recorded net other gains totalling 16.7 billion yuan for the year ended December, down from 20.14 billion yuan in the year before.
+The company recorded net other gains totaling 16.7 billion yuan for the year ended December, down from 20.14 billion yuan in the year before.

 (Reporting by Sijia Jiang; Editing by Miyoung Kim and Muralikumar Anantharaman)